vjosset/ktdash/docs/api.md

 The KTDash API allows developers to build custom front-ends leveraging the KTDash back-end and database.

+> THIS API IS DEPRECATED.
+See https://github.com/vjosset/ktdash-v4-public for the current version.

 # Faction

 A Faction represents a game faction, and each faction contains its associated killteams.